elementor/elementor/readme.txt

 https://www.youtube.com/watch?v=kB4U67tiQLA

-It’s about time for a live page builder, with no limits of design.
+It's about time for a live page builder, with no limits of design.
 A page builder that delivers high-end page designs and advanced capabilities, never before seen on WordPress.

 It's time for **Elementor Page Builder**.